tttest25/docker_golang_pg_stat/README.md

-This is a web server that announces whether or not a particular Go version has been tagged.
+# Goal

+this is is a web server on golang for postgres and svetle

+##